Youssefshawky969/Tech-Stack/Linux.md

 - It should be descriptive and only alphanumric characters UPPERCASE, lowercase, numbers,sympols
 - Also are case senstive and filename starting by `.` are hidden

+## Inode and Inode Numbers

+An inode (index node) is a data structure used by the Linux filesystem to store metadata about a file or directory.
+It does not store the file name or the actual file data.
+Instead, it stores information about the file.

+Each file, directory, or special object on a Linux filesystem has an inode.

+An inode contains important metadata, such as:

+- File type (file, directory, link, device, etc.)

+- Owner (UID)

+- Group (GID)

+- Permissions (read, write, execute)

+- File size

+- Timestamps:

+   - Created time

+   - Modified time

+   - Access time

+- Number of links (hard links)

+Pointers to data blocks (where the content is stored on disk)

+In short:

+An inode knows everything about a file except its name and actual data.

+Each inode has a unique inode number within the filesystem.
+This number acts like the “ID” of the file.

+- The inode number points to the inode.

+- The file name links to the inode number.

+- Hard links use the same inode number.

+- Multiple filenames can point to the same inode.

+- The file data is removed only when all hard links are deleted.

+Example:
+` ln file1 file2`
+Now `file1` and `file2` share the same inode number.

+You can check the inode number using the `ls` command:
+`ls -li`

+Output example:
+`12345 -rw-r--r-- 1 user user 1024 Feb 10 10:00 file.txt`
+`12345` is the inode number.

 ## Basic commands

 ##### date command